 A good outcome for stroke patients who have a mechanical thrombectomy procedure is a TICI grade of 2b or 3.
 The TICI stands for thrombolysis in cerebral infarction.
 The TICI grade is used to describe how well the blood flows in the treated blood vessel after having a mechanical thrombectomy procedure.
 At UMMC , in 2020, 60.8% (87/143) of the TICI scores were 2b-3 compared to the national accepted rate of 76% reported in clinical trials. *

 *G.W.
 Albers, M.P.
 Marks, S. Kemp, S. Christensen, J.P.
 Tsai, S. Ortega‑Gutierrez, for the DEFUSE 3 Investigators et al .
 Thrombectomy for Stroke at 6 to 16 Hours with Selection by Perfusion Imaging.
 NEJM January 24, 2018.
 DOIL10.1056/NEJMoa1713973

 Carotid Endarterectomy Surgery

 At UMMC we have specialists called vascular surgeons who perform a procedure for patients who have disease in the carotid arteries.
 Nationally, the anticipated serious complication rate after this procedure is < 4%.
 Serious complications include having a stroke or death.
-At UMMC, in 2019, the serious complication rate was < 0.5%.
+At UMMC, in 2020, no one died or had a stroke (46 patients).